stakita/payments/README.md

 ### Account Records

-Account records store the state and total tallys of a client account as well as the locked state of the account.
+Account records store the state and total tallies of a client account as well as the locked state of the account.
 An account in locked state will reject any further transactional updates (deposit, withdraw, dispute, resolve and chargeback).

 The state of the account must be considered during the processing of a transaction.